justeslam/offsec2/notes/outtakes.md

 - If you get credentials, you should always rewind and try to log in the original services that you were trying to enumerate, such as ftp where you can place a shell in the webroot.
 This has come up again and again.
 - Assume that the name of the box is a username on the system.
 - Do you need to have the id_rsa.pub in your directory? not only the private key? try pub 666 priv 600.
-- If there are any weird binaries that stick out, especially if they have suids or guids set, run a string against them and check whether they have any relative paths that you can hijack. you could simply modify the path (put a writable directory at the front) & put a reverse shell in the writable directory which the same name. just make sure to change the permissions to make it executable
+- If there are any weird binaries that stick out, especially if they have suids or guids set, run 'strings' against them and check whether they have any relative paths that you can hijack. you could simply modify the path (put a writable directory at the front) & put a reverse shell in the writable directory which the same name. just make sure to change the permissions to make it executable. check the dlls as well, and have pspy running while you execute it.
 - Start at the smaller attack surfaces, and work your way to the larger ones if need be.
 - If you can upload/overwrite files, try to add a modified /etc/passwd with you in there, whenever you can, always do "../../../../../../../../etc/passwd" to avoid risking a lot of your time.
 - If anything has a password, and you can't get into it, hashcat can probably crack it..
 I made this mistake with the zip file.. it's worth a search to find out if it is possible.